Security Categories

 Malware

-Blocks domains associated with general malware, including ransomware, keyloggers, worms, trojans, and spyware.
-This category also blocks known ransomware command-and-control domains.
+This Category blocks domains containing general Malware such as ransomware, keyloggers, worms, trojans, and spyware.
+This category also blocks known ransomware command and control domains.

 Phishing

-Blocks domains identified as phishing sites, which are often used for financial fraud, credential theft, or identity theft.
+This contains domains that are known or suspected phishing sites - often for financial fraud, credential theft, or identity theft.

 Viruses